 - The steps the business associate must take in the event of a breach or unauthorized disclosure of PHI

 Our free business associate agreement template also includes optional clauses to consider, like how amendments to the agreement should be handled.

 What Happens if a Business Associate Violates a BAA?

-If a business associate operating under a BAA mishandles PHI or otherwise violates the agreement, the covered entity is required to take steps to cure the breach, end the violation, or terminate the contract with the business associate to avoid being held liable under HIPAA.
+If a business associate operating under a BAA mishandles PHI or otherwise violates the agreement, the covered entity must take steps to cure the breach, end the violation, or terminate the contract with the business associate to avoid being held liable under HIPAA.

-Business associates are required to notify the covered entity of a breach within a certain number of days specified in the business associate agreement, and may also have to inform affected individuals.
+Business associates must notify the covered entity of a breach within certain days specified in the business associate agreement and may also have to inform affected individuals.

-HIPAA violations can come with penalties such as fines or jail time depending on the severity, so it’s essential to create a clear and detailed business associate agreement to protect PHI.
+Depending on the severity of HIPAA violations can come with penalties such as fines or jail time, so creating a clear and detailed business associate agreement is essential to protect PHI.